Learning to Predict Vehicle Trajectories with Model-based Planning: Experiments

-Furthermore, from the methods with public details, including LaneGCN~\cite{liang2020learning}, TNT~\cite{zhao2020tnt}, and Jean~\cite{mercat2020multi}, we can find that they all built upon a learning-based paradigm that utilizes neural networks to model all traffic entities and generate predictions.
-Our PRIME takes the 1st place with a novel framework design that integrates a model-based generator with a learning-based network.
-Notably, due to the lack of more detailed on-road information in the dataset, such as vehicle types, bounding box, static obstacles, etc., the current quantitative result is achieved by imposing relatively general constraints on our model-based generator, indicating there exists more space to improve when deploying our framework in a real autonomous driving system.
-Moreover, handling environmental and dynamical constraints in a model-based manner and generating continuous trajectories with full information is significant for real-world deployment, which could not be well reflected from the given metrics.
+We compare our proposed PRIME against the Argoverse baselines~\cite{chang2019argoverse} (CV, LSTM+map, NN+map), the top-3 methods in the Argoverse Motion Forecasting Competition 2020 (Jean~\cite{mercat2020multi}, Poly, Alibaba-ADLab), and the recently published state-of-the-art, LaneGCN~\cite{liang2020learning} and TNT~\cite{zhao2020tnt}.
+The performance comparison under Argoverse test set is shown in~\tableref{tab:leaderboard}.
+It could be noted that PRIME outperforms all other methods on Miss Rate ($K=6$), which is the official ranking metric in Argoverse Competition 2020.
+It reflects that our method produces accurate multimodal predictions consistently in diverse scenarios.
+We also achieve the best on the probability-based metric p-minFDE$_6$, which would be highly beneficial to weigh between multiple predictions in making decisions and motion plans.
+From the methods with public details, including LaneGCN~\cite{liang2020learning}, TNT~\cite{zhao2020tnt}, and Jean~\cite{mercat2020multi}, we can find they all perform the learning-based paradigm that utilizes neural networks to model traffic entities and generates future trajectories, while PRIME is the only one that integrates a model-based motion generator into prediction learning.
+Notably, due to the lack of more detailed on-road information in the Argoverse dataset, such as vehicle types, bounding box, static obstacles, etc., the quantitative result is achieved by imposing general constraints on the model-based generator.
+This indicates there exists more space to improve when deploying our framework in a real autonomous driving system.
+Furthermore, handling environmental and dynamic constraints in an interpretable model-based manner and generating trajectories with continuous state information is significant for real-world deployment, which could not be reflected from the evaluation metrics.